cybertec-postgresql/pgwatch2/docs/custom_installation.rst

 Below are sample steps to do a custom install from scratch using Postgres for the pgwatch2 configuration DB, metrics DB and Grafana config DB.

-All examples here assume Ubuntu as OS - but it's basically the same for RedHat family of operations systems also.
+All examples here assume Ubuntu as OS - but it's basically the same for RedHat family of operations systems also, minus package installation syntax differences.

 #. **Install Postgres**

    Follow the standard Postgres install procedure basically.
-Use the latest major version available, but minimally v11+ is recommended for the metrics DB due to partitioning speedup improvements and also older versions were missing some default JSONB casts so that a few built-in Grafana dashboards need adjusting otherwise.
+Use the latest major version available, but minimally v11+ is recommended for the metrics DB due to recent partitioning speedup improvements and also older versions were missing some default JSONB casts so that a few built-in Grafana dashboards need adjusting otherwise.

    To get the latest Postgres versions, official Postgres PGDG repos are to be preferred over default disto repos.
 Follow